Bernard Koenen: Early years

 Koenen was born in Hamburg, the son of a carpenter-joiner and a cook.
 His father was a Socialist activist who participated in the founding of the Second International in Paris five months after his birth.
 By the turn of the century his father was a leading member of the Social Democratic Party.
 On 17 January 1906 they were among an estimated 80,000 people in Hamburg to take part in Germany's first ever mass-political protest march, protesting an electoral system which privileged the upper classes at the expense of the working class; Bernard Koenen distributed leaflets at the march.

 On leaving school Koenen had embarked on an apprenticeship as a Machinist-Fitter and in 1906 joined the German Metal Workers' Union.
 The next year he turned 18 and joined the Social Democratic Party (SPD).
-His skills evidently made him readily employable and a period of travelling followed, taking in Lausanne, Brussels, Lille, and Tunisia, where, in Bizerta, he was among those who founded the Socialist Party in Tunisia.
+His skills evidently made him readily employable and a period of travelling followed, taking in Lausanne, Brussels, Lille, and Tunisia, where, in Bizerte, he was among those who founded the Socialist Party in Tunisia.
 He undertook his military service between 1910 and 1912 and then returned to working abroad in industry.
 He was called up into the army in 1914, but released from military service in 1916 on account of "anti-military activities".
 By 1917 he had relocated to Leuna in Saxony-Anhalt where he worked as an electrician.
 In 1917 he joined the break-away Independent Social Democratic Party (USPD) which had split primarily on account of the mainstream SPD's continuing support for the war.
 During the November Revolution, Koenen was deputy leader of the Workers' Council at the Leuna Chemicals Plant where he was then working.